 3. To quickly melt ice, some people recommend spraying the car’s windshield with two parts rubbing alcohol and one part water before ice forms.
 Rubbing alcohol doesn’t freeze and prevents ice from sticking to the surface.
 This mixture can also de-ice a frozen windshield the morning after a storm.

 Were you or a loved one involved in a winter car accident?
 If you’re recovering from injuries, you don’t have to go through this difficult time alone.
-Trantolo & Trantolo’s car accident attorneys are here to assist you.
+Trantolo & Trantolo’s Connecticut car accident attorneys are here to assist you.
 To pursue a claim, contact us today.